Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 ### Transforms

 This package has a `src/agoradatatools/etl/transform` submodule.
 This folder houses all the individual transform modules required for the package.
-Here are the steps to add more transforms
+Here are the steps to add more transforms:

-1. Create new script in transform submodule that matches the dataset name and name the function `transform_...`
+1. Create new script in the transform submodule that matches the dataset name and name the function `transform_...`.
+For example, if you have a dataset named `genome_variants`, your new script would be `src/agoradatatools/etl/transform/transform_genome_variants.py`.
 1. Register the new transform function in `src/agoradatatools/etl/transform/__init__.py`.
 Look in that file for examples.
 1. Modify the `apply_custom_transformations` in `src/agoradatatools/process.py` to include your new transform.
 1. Write a test for the transform (TBD).